senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

    must be enabled for `SENZING_VOLUME`.

-1. Identify directories on the local host.
+1. Identify directories where Senzing will be installed.
    Example:

     ```console